hkoba/yatt_lite/README.md

 --------------------

-Unfortunately, YATT::Lite distribution doesn't conform normal CPAN style structure.
+Unfortunately, YATT::Lite distribution doesn't conform normal CPAN style directory structure.
 This is experimental, but intentional.
 Because:

-1. Engine(modules) and support scripts should be directly bundled together.
-   To achieve this, scripts/* and elisp/* is placed in YATT/.

-2. Since YATT::Lite is still evolving, single (system-wide) installation may not fit for multi-service site.
-To isolate instability risk, individual service should have its own installation of engine.
-   To achieve this, runyatt.cgi uses runyatt.lib first.
+1. I want to use YATT::Lite as git submodule(or symlink), for each project.
+   This is to keep maximum freedom of code-evolution.
+   So, cloning as ``lib/YATT`` is the MUST.

+2. Since I usually want to modify each installation instance of YATT::Lite, I need to bundle all test suits and support scripts too.
+   So, scripts for yatt is placed under ``lib/YATT/scripts``.

 SUPPORT AND DOCUMENTATION
 --------------------